Iron Deficiency Anemia

 - Only 2, 3 and 5 are correct.

 - Only 3, 4 and 5 are correct.

 - Only 1, 3, 4 and 5 are correct.

-2. What is dependant on vitamin B 12?
+2. What is dependent on vitamin B 12?

-3. The following values are measured in the blood count of an adult: Concentration of haemoglobin 100 g/l, Concentration of erythrocytes 2,4 x 1012 Concentration of leucocytes 6 x 109.
+3. The following values are measured in the blood count of an adult: Concentration of haemoglobin 100 g/l, concentration of erythrocytes 2,4 x 1012 and concentration of leucocytes 6 x 109.
 From which disease does he suffer?

 - Anemia with a normal amount of haemoglobin per erythrocyte

 - Anemia with a lower amount of haemoglobin per erythrocyte

 - Anemia with a higher amount of haemoglobin per erythrocyte